vijaygiduthuri/swiggy/README.md

 # Step 1: **Launch EC2 (Ubuntu):**

-- Provision an EC2 instance on AWS with Ubuntu AMI and Instance type t2.large & with 30GB storage.
+- Provision an EC2 instance on AWS with Ubuntu AMI and `Instance type t2.large & with 30GB storage`
-- create IAM Role with Administrator permissions and Attach to EC2-Instance
+- create IAM Role with `Administrator permissions` and Attach to EC2-Instance
 - Connect to the instance using SSH.

 # **Step 2: Clone the Code:**